First and foremost, I hope your unit colleagues, friends, and family remain in good health and spirits during this extraordinarily challenging time.

 Immediate availability of new hardware

 The pandemic caused device availability shortages across the global supply chain.
 PC orders via the U-M strategic vendor were backed up nearly 3 months in some cases.
-MiWorkspace partnered with the Computer Showcase to source hardware for immediate availability, and was able to secure a Dell SKU similar to our HP standard for delivery via @home to units subscribing to MiWorkspace exclusively.
+MiWorkspace partnered with the Tech Shop to source hardware for immediate availability, and was able to secure a Dell SKU similar to our HP standard for delivery via @home to units subscribing to MiWorkspace exclusively.
 We are also able to ship peripherals and other computing accessories to customers with no variation in the ordering process.

 Zoom, BlueJeans, and the new normal